 - food manufacturing companies such as dairy processing companies, breweries, food and vegetable processing companies, cereal manufacturers and commercial bakeries

-- private food research institutes such as Fonterra Research Centre
+- private food research institutes such as Fonterra Research and Development Centre

-- Crown research institutes such as AgResearch and Plant and Food Research
+- Crown research institutes such as AgResearch and Plant & Food Research

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Food technologists may move into senior roles such as senior food technologist or technical manager.